© 2026 KPCW

 Kouri Richins listens to Judge Richard Mrazik read the verdict in her murder trial.
 A Summit County jury found her guilty Monday, March 16, 2026.

-The case has garnered widespread media attention since Kouri Richins published and promoted a children’s book about grieving a parent’s death in the month before her May 2023 arrest.
+The case has garnered widespread media attention since Richins published and promoted a children’s book about grieving a parent’s death in the month before her May 2023 arrest.

 Over the past three weeks, Summit County prosecutors put 42 witnesses on the stand to build their case against her.